Erwin Huber

 Erwin Huber (born 26 July 1946) is a German politician.
 He was chairman of the Christian Social Union (CSU) from 2007 to 2008.

 Early life

 Erwin Huber was born in Reisbach in the district of Dingolfing-Landau, Bavaria.
 He attended elementary school in Reisbach and a secondary modern in Dingolfing.
-His first professional job was at the Bavarian administration of the finances in 1963.
+His first professional job was at the Bavarian administration of finance in 1963.
 After several jobs in the financial sector, he entered the Bavarian State Ministry of Finance in 1970.
-During this period he studied Economics at the University of Munich.
+During this period he studied Economics at LMU Munich.

 Political career

 Huber was elected to the Landtag of Bavaria in 1978 and from 1988 to 1994 was Secretary-General of the Christian Social Union.
 He entered the Bavarian state government in 1994 and has served as Director of the Bavarian State Chancellery (1993–1994 and 1998–2005), Minister of State for Finance (1994–1998) and Minister of State for Federal Matters and Administrative Reform (2003–2005).
 In 2005, he was appointed as Bavarian Minister of State for Economics, Transport and Technology, a post he held until 2007 when he was once again appointed Minister of State for Finances.